 - Blog about ‘em!
 If you already have a blog, write a post with the title begining with the bad business’s name and describe your interactions with them.
 Honest description of what they did to you could really hurt their bottom line!
 There are many cases out there of how individual bloggers have taken even major corporations to task, resulting in serious impacts to a company’s business.

 - Report them to the authorities!
-If what they did to you was illegal, report the company to your local district attorney’s office, and to the state attorney general.
+If what they did to you was illegal Try it Viagra!, report the company to your local district attorney’s office, and to the state attorney general.
 Ask your local police for suggestions, and report the company wherever they may be operating.

 - Take away their phones!
 In some cases we know of, locals complained to the phone company about a local scam artist that set up multiple, bogus online listings for their business, and the consumer complaints resulted in the bad guys losing their phone numbers.
 The phone company might be a good resource for getting info on the real names of owners behind the scam company, too.

 - Take ‘em to small claims court!
 Assuming your total dollar amount isn’t too big, file suit against them in small claims court.
 You might not be able to get them to show up, or even pay, but it can be useful to you if you go through the process to get a judgement against them.
 You’ll need to’ve found a way to indentify the true company or individual’s name behind the scam company already, though.